Tape recorder: Modern tape recorders

 Magnetic tape recording as we know it today was developed in Germany during the 1930s at BASF (then part of the chemical giant IG Farben) and AEG in cooperation with the state radio RRG.
 This was based on Fritz Pfleumer's 1928 invention of paper tape with oxide powder lacquered onto it.
-The first practical tape recorder from AEG was the Magnetophon K1, demonstrated in Germany in 1935.
+The first practical tape recorder from AEG was the Magnetophon K1, demonstrated in Berlin, Germany in 1935.
 Eduard Schüller of AEG built the recorders and developed a ring-shaped recording and playback head.
 It replaced the needle-shaped head which tended to shred the tape.
 Friedrich Matthias of IG Farben/BASF developed the recording tape, including the oxide, the binder, and the backing material.
 Walter Weber, working for Hans Joachim von Braunmühl at the RRG, discovered the AC biasing technique, which radically improved sound quality.

 During World War II, the Allies noticed that certain German officials were making radio broadcasts from multiple time zones almost simultaneously.
 Analysts such as Richard H. Ranger believed that the broadcasts had to be transcriptions, but their audio quality was indistinguishable from that of a live broadcast and their duration was far longer than was possible even with 16 rpm transcription discs.
-In the final stages of the war in Europe, the Allieds' capture of a number of German Magnetophon recorders from Radio Luxembourg aroused great interest.
+In the final stages of the war in Europe, the Allies' capture of a number of German Magnetophon recorders from Radio Luxembourg aroused great interest.
 These recorders incorporated all the key technological features of modern analog magnetic recording and were the basis for future developments in the field.

 Commercialization

 American developments

 Development of magnetic tape recorders in the late 1940s and early 1950s is associated with the Brush Development Company and its licensee, Ampex.
-The equally important development of the magnetic tape media itself was led by Minnesota Mining and Manufacturing (3M) corporation.
+The equally important development of the magnetic tape medium itself was led by Minnesota Mining and Manufacturing (3M) corporation.